LeStarch/trivia/README.md

 A basic JavaScript (and Browser) powered trivia game.
 Can be run in file mode (no http server needed).
 All questions are broken into categories and have multiple-choice format.

+**Note:** This work is quasi-complete, but has been replace by the newer project: https://github.com/LeStarch/trivia-dual

 Usage
 =====
   Questions are in json found in "questions.js".